 My vehicle has been towed/booted.
 Can I apply for CAPP?

-No, once your vehicle has been towed/booted, you do not qualify for CAPP.
+Yes.
+If your vehicle has been towed/booted, you can apply for CAPP.

 Can I contest my citation by calling CAPP?

 No, to contest your citation, you need to contact one of the Parking Violations Bureau (PVB) Offices in person or by calling 1(866) 561-9742, by mail or online.

 What is the maximum number of citations for which I can perform community service in one year?

 You are limited to a maximum of two contracts, with a maximum combined total of 10 citations and up to a combined value of $1,500 of fines and penalties per 12-month rolling period, which begins on the start date of the contract.

 Can I perform community service for two CAPP contracts, concurrently?

 No. The first contract must be completed before a second contract can be issued.